-To export VG, you need to de-activate volume group first and then export VG with map file.
-Transfer this map file to server2 with ftp or sftp so that it can be used while importing VG there.
+To export VG, you need to de-activate the volume group first and then export VG with a map file.
+Transfer this map file to server2 with FTP or sftp so that it can be used while importing VG there.

-Now, your VG is vanished from server1 i.e. related disk / LUN is no more associated with LVM of server1.
+Now, your VG vanishes from server1 i.e. related disk / LUN is no more associated with LVM of server1.
 Since VG ix exported only, data is intact on disk / LUN physically.

 3. Present disk / LUN to server2

-Now, you need to physically remove disk from server1 and physically attach it to server2.
-If its a LUN then remove mapping of LUN with server1 and map it to server2.
-You will require to do zoning at storage level and WWN of both servers.
+Now, you need to physically remove the disk from server1 and physically attach it to server2.
+If it’s a LUN then remove the mapping of LUN with server1 and map it to server2.
+You will require to do zoning at the storage level and WWN of both servers.

-At this stage, your disk / LUN are removed from server1 and now available/visible to server2.
-But, its not yet known to LVM of server2.
+At this stage, your disk / LUN is removed from server1 and now available/visible to server2.
+But, it’s not yet known to LVM of server2.

 4. Identify new disk / LUN on server2

-To identify this newly presented / mapped disk/LUN on server2, you need to scan hardware or FC.
-Once you get disk number for it (identified in kernel) proceed with next steps of LVM.
+To identify this newly presented/mapped disk/LUN on server2, you need to scan hardware or FC.
+Once you get disk number for it (identified in the kernel) proceed with the next steps of LVM.